ChaehyeongLee/MarineHeatWaves_xarray/README.md

 ## Overview

-This package provides efficient functions for calculating marine heatwave properties from sea surface temperature data.
+This package provides efficient functions for calculating marine heatwave properties from ocean temperature data.
 It is designed to work with n-dimensional datasets (e.g., time, latitude, longitude, depth coordinates) and leverages xarray for handling labeled multi-dimensional arrays with optimized chunking for distributed computing.

 ## Features